2020 Graduate Award Recipients

 Throughout her educational journey with Excelsior University, Stewart learned to enjoy facing new challenges and saw herself grow as a person by learning to look at and appreciate the bigger picture.
 She says, “Overall, my education has allowed me to understand the importance of people in the business environment, and realize that reduced power distance between management, employees, and patients is essential to create a safe and productive work environment to better reach our goal of maintaining human dignity.”

 In addition to her bachelor’s degree from Excelsior University, Stewart earned a certificate in automotive technology from Penn Foster in 2006.

 Anthony Cinquini, of Glendale, Arizona, completed a Master of Arts in Liberal Studies in May 2019 with a 4.0 GPA.
 He is a veteran of the U.S. Air Force and the U.S. Army, a rental property manager, and a home-school teacher.

 As a certified special education teacher, Cinquini has taught 5th and 6th grade, working closely with students with special needs.
 During his time in the Osborn School District in Phoenix, Arizona, he made a positive impact in the lives of his students and built strong connections between the special needs program and the rest of the school.
 He has left a positive impact on the students he has taught, like encouraging a student with Asperger’s to compete in a spelling bee and encouraging students with special needs to participate on the boys’ volleyball team.

-In addition to his master’s, Cinquini earned a Bachelor of Science in Liberal Arts from Excelsior College in 2004.
+In addition to his master’s, Cinquini earned a Bachelor of Science in Liberal Arts from Excelsior University in 2004.
 He has previously worked as a Korean language analyst and a battalion chemical officer.

 Thane Allan Douglass